-The abundance of chemicals used to keep traditional pools clean play a significant role in contributing to global warming, acid rain, and the depletion of the ozone layer.
+The abundance of chemicals used to keep traditional pools clean plays a significant role in contributing to global warming, acid rain, and the depletion of the ozone layer.

 How to Build a Green Swimming Pool

 The pool needs to be carved into the zones, with about half of it used for swimming and the other half used for regeneration and cleaning.

 These will be used to mechanically circulate the water to break down impurities in the water.
 This filtration system will keep the water in the swimming zones clean and safe to swim in.

-Each regeneration zone must be filled with specific aquatic plants that extract nutrients in the water.
+Each regeneration zone must be filled with specific aquatic plants that extract nutrients from the water.
 Water from the swimming zones will be pumped through the regeneration zones with the pipes from the filtration system.